Skip to main content

 (iii) Staff makes direct contact with other agencies for the inquirer, where appropriate.

-(C) Follow up.
-Follow-up is conducted, when possible, with the permission of the inquirer and never compromises the safety of the inquirer.
+(C) Follow-up.
+Follow-up is conducted, when possible, with the inquirer permission and never compromises inquirer safety.
 Follow-up consists of successfully contacting the inquirer to determine if their need was met and, if not, reasons why their need was not met.
-The I & A service follows up referral contacts, according to the guidelines listed in this subparagraph.
-Follow up:
+The I & A service follows up referral contacts, according to the guidelines listed in (i) and (ii) of this subparagraph.
+Follow-up:

 (i) is performed:

-(II) within one week for referrals that, in the judgment of the I & A specialist, are complex or involve multiple services; and
+(II) within one week for referrals that, in I & A specialist judgment, are complex or involve multiple services; and

 (ii) consists of: